Mercedes GLC hybrid (2020-2022) interior, dashboard & comfort

 As mentioned above, AMG Line Premium cars and up come with Apple CarPlay and Android Auto connectivity, plus a suite of online and app-connected services.
 They also get a 12.3-inch digital dial display that can show things like sat-nav instructions right in your eyeline.
 It’s a great-looking set-up and adds to the high-tech feel.

 In This Review

-- 5Interior & comfort - currently readingA high-tech cabin with impressive infotainment means the GLC plug-in feels luxurious
+- 5Interior, dashboard & comfort - currently readingA high-tech cabin with impressive infotainment means the GLC plug-in feels luxurious